phajj/phajj/README.md

 </div>

 # Bio
 Hi, I am **Peter Hajj**, an undergraduate Computer Science student at **Merrimack College**.
 This repository showcases my coursework and projects, both current and completed.
-I actively update it to reflect my ongoing progress in studies and development work.
+I actively update it to reflect my ongoing progress in academic and development work.

 ## I’m currently working on
 * Developing in Java a semester-long project implementing an interpreter for a functional programming language